Car Wars: Other products

 In addition to the spin-off video game, Autoduel, Marvel Comics published Car Warriors, a 1991 four-issue comic book miniseries set in the Car Wars world.

 There were also a series of six gamebooks based in the Car Wars universe, where a player could make choices for the protagonist to affect the outcome of the story.
 The Car Wars Adventure Gamebooks were titled: Battle Road, Fuel's Gold, Dueltrack, Badlands Run, Green Circle Blues, and Mean Streets.

 A trilogy of novels was published by Tor Books: The Square Deal by David Drake in 1992, Double Jeopardy: Car Warriors 2 by Aaron Alston in 1994, and Back from Hell by Mick Farren in 1999.

 In 1995 VictorMaxx technologies announced plans for a series of gaming centers based on Car Wars, with a prototype site to debut in Chicago in 1996.

 Reception

 In Issue 36 of Phoenix (March–April 1982), John Lambshead reviewed the first edition of Car Wars and thought it was "quite decently presented."
 However, Lambshead found the simultaneous move system "excruciatingly tedious", and the combat system complex.
 He wondered who the audience for this game was, since it was too complex to be a "fun" game, but "On the other hand, who wants to expend so much effort simply to drive an armoured beach buggy around."
 He concluded that "a combination of intelligence and immaturity is required for a full appreciation of Car Wars."

+In Issue 22 of Abyss, Dave Nalle noted "The vehicle design system is excellent, lots of fun, with a large number of possible variations and options for person taste, so that a good original strategy can be developed."
+However, Nalle felt there were issues with the time and combat systems, saying, "Any game that takes over an hour to resolve a minute of game time has problems."
+Nalle concluded, "Car Wars has the ideas and overall structure to be a great game, but as the movement rules stand, it is a drag to play, with playability assassinated in the name of a warped concept of realism."